michael-fischer/SaintconPython/Module 06 - Functions/readme.md

 x = 5
 print(id(x))                # This will print some identifier such as 140405731523368 func(x)
-print(x)                     # This is still 5 after the function returns
+print(x)                     # However, this is still 5 after the function returns
 ```

 ### Advanced usage of function parameters
-Let's quickly look at two advanced function declarations.
+Let's quickly look at two more advanced function techniques.

 #### Named Parameters (AKA: Optional/Default/Keyword Arguments)